gardener/gardener/docs/proposals/01-extensibility.md

 | botanist.WaitUntilSeedNamespaceDeleted | Unchanged; Gardener waits until the Shoot namespace in the Seed has been deleted. |
 | botanist.DeleteGardenSecrets | Unchanged; Gardener deletes the kubeconfig/ssh-keypair `Secret` in the project namespace in the Garden. |

-### Gardenlet
+### gardenlet

 One part of the whole extensibility work will also to further split Gardener itself.
-Inspired from Kubernetes itself we plan to move the `Shoot` reconciliation/deletion controller loops as well as the `BackupInfrastructure` reconciliation/deletion controller loops into a dedicated "gardenlet" component that will run in the Seed cluster.
+Inspired from Kubernetes itself, we plan to move the `Shoot` reconciliation/deletion controller loops, as well as the `BackupInfrastructure` reconciliation/deletion controller loops, into a dedicated "gardenlet" component that will run in the Seed cluster.
-With that, it can talk locally to the responsible kube-apiserver and we do no longer need to perform every operation out of the Garden cluster.
+With that, it can talk locally to the responsible kube-apiserver and we no longer need to perform every operation out of the Garden cluster.
-This approach will also help us with scalability, performance, maintainability, testability in general.
+This approach will also help us with scalability, performance, maintainability, and testability in general.

 This architectural change implies that the Kubernetes API server of the Garden cluster must be exposed publicly (or at least be reachable by the registered Seeds).
 The Gardener controller-manager will remain and will keep its `CloudProfile`, `SecretBinding`, `Quota`, `Project`, and `Seed` controller loops.
 One part of the seed controller could be to deploy the "gardenlet" into the Seeds, however, this would require network connectivity to the Seed cluster.

-### Shoot control plane movement/migration
+### Shoot Control Plane Movement/Migration

 Automatically moving control planes is difficult with the current implementation as some resources created in the old Seed must be moved to the new one.
 However, some of them are not under Gardener's control (e.g., `Machine` resources).
 Moreover, the old control plane must be deactivated somehow to ensure that not two controllers work on the same things (e.g., virtual machines) from different environments.